keyboardio/Kaleidoscope/UPGRADING.md

 ## Deprecated APIs and their replacements

+### Transition to linear indexing

+Row/col based indexing was replaced by linear indexing throughout the whole firmware.
+A compatibility layer of functions was introduced that allows the firmware to remain backwards compatible, however, these functions are deprecated and will be removed in future versions of the firmware.

+Also a new version of the onKeyswitchEvent-handler has been introduced.
+The old version is deprecated.

 ### Finer OneShot stickability control

 The [OneShot plugin](doc/plugin/OneShot.md) has much improved stickability control.
 Instead of only being able to control if one-shot layers should be stickable too, or disabling the sticky feature in general, it is now possible to control stickiness on a per-key basis with the new `OneShot.enableStickability()` and `OneShot.disableStickablity()` methods.
 The old properties are still available, but will be removed by **2019-04-30**.